True Faith (band): 2010s

-Released in March 2010, Love Parade features an eclectic mix of special guests from soul prince, Luke Mejares, saxophone wiz, Dix Lucero (on the 80's influenced inspirational track "Kaya Mo 'Yan") and Time magazine-hailed artists Carlos Magno of the band Out Of Body Special and Armi Millare of Up Dharma Down.
-The latter sings on the upcoming first single, "'Yun Lang".
+Released in March 2010, Love Parade contained a mix of guests, including Luke Mejares; Dix Lucero; musician Carlos Magno of the band Out of Body Special, alongside Armi Millare of Up Dharma Down.

-The band signed up with Star Music (ABS-CBN's label) in 2015.
+The band signed with Star Music (ABS-CBN Corporation's recording company) in 2015.

-In 2017, True Faith received an invitation from MGMT to record their own rendition of their then-forthcoming single "Me and Michael," which was eventually included on the band's fourth album, Little Dark Age, released on February 9, 2018.
+In 2017, True Faith received an invitation from MGMT to record their own rendition of the single "Me and Michael," which was eventually included on MGMT's fourth album, Little Dark Age, released on February 9, 2018.
 The result of this was True Faith's New Order-inspired Filipino version of the song, titled "Ako at si Michael."
-MGMT then released a music video of their song which featured True Faith in the narrative.
-For their part, True Faith came up also with their own video of "Ako at si Michael," which will form part of the new album that they are currently working on.
+MGMT then released a music video of their song, which features True Faith in the narrative.
+True Faith also created a music video of "Ako at si Michael."

-In 2018, the band released their 10th album "Sentimental".
-The album was reissued in vinyl format in 2021.
+The band released their tenth album, Sentimental, in 2018 and reissued it on vinyl in 2021.

-On March 31, 2019, former member and co-founder Ferdie Marquez died due to a heart attack.